yuliskov/SmartTubeLegacy/README.md

 ![Screenshot of SmartYouTubeTV](screenshots/smartyoutubetv_screenshot_05.jpg "Screenshot of SmartYouTubeTV")

 ### Why using it:
- * SmartYouTubeTV provides a nice possiblity to consume YouTube content.
+ * SmartYouTubeTV provides a nice possibility to consume YouTube content.
- * SmartYouTubeTV provides internal logging mechanism which allows you to keep content up to date in a very convinient way.
+ * SmartYouTubeTV provides internal login mechanism which allows you to keep content up to date in a very convenient way.

 ### Donation:
 If you want to support my developments you are welcome to buy me a cup of coffee :)